pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 Low Rank Adaptation (LoRA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our tutorial on :ref:`finetuning Llama2 with LoRA<lora_finetune_label>` does a fantastic job of explaining LoRA, and how to use it.
+You can read our tutorial on :ref:`finetuning Llama2 with LoRA<lora_finetune_label>` to understand how LoRA works, and how to use it.
 Here's an excerpt to give you a quick idea of how it works:

   `LoRA <https://arxiv.org/abs/2106.09685>`_ is an adapter-based method for